Your Guide to Warm vs Cool Colors

 Let me guess: at some point you’ve been shopping, found an item you adore, and had the thought: “Wait, is this shirt warm or cool?

-If you’ve had a color consult with us, you know whether your skin tone and features are warm, cool, or neutral, but learning to SPOT warm and cool colors in real life can be really hard.
+If you’ve had a color analysis with us, you know whether your skin tone and features are warm, cool, or neutral, but learning to SPOT warm and cool colors in real life can be really hard.

-Since I do this all day, every day as a color analyst with over 15,000 clients, let me help you figure it out.
+Since I do this all day, every day as a color analyst with over 20,000 clients, let me help you figure it out.

 We’ll tackle three color categories that can be particularly challenging: reds, greens, and browns.